-4. Select the minor type of VCA from the drop-down list.
-(Please refer to Chapter 9 VCA Alarm for the details of VCA detection types).

-For configuring the VCA recording, please refer to Chapter 5.2 Configuring Recording Schedule; and for details of VCA detection types, please refer to Chapter 9 VCA Alarm.

-- 5. Select the camera (s) for searching, and set the Start time and End time. - 6.
+- 4. Select the minor type of VCA from the drop-down list.
+(Please refer to Chapter 9 VCA Alarm for the details of VCA detection types). - For configuring the VCA recording, please refer to Chapter Configuring VCA Event Recording and Capture; and for details of VCA detection types, please refer to Chapter 9 VCA Alarm. - 5.
+Select the camera (s) for searching, and set the Start time and End time. - 6.
 Click Search button to get the search result information.
 You may refer to the right-side bar for the result. - 7.
-Select a result item and click button to play back the file.

-8. Enter the Synch Playback interface to select the camera (s) for synchronous playback.
+Select a result item and click button to play back the file. - Pre-play and post-play can be configured. - 8.
+Enter the Synch Playback interface to select the camera (s) for synchronous playback.